|Home||Natural Family Living||Big Life Issues||Death & Immortality

 We need an Integrative Health System, promoting self-care, generally offering CAM, utilising orthodox medicine only where necessary.
-Compassionate support and self-care are both central; drugs and technology are not!
+Compassionate support and self-care are both central; drugs, technology and highly-trained doctors are not!
 Health needs to be taught as a key life skill (e.g. exercise, nutrition, sleep, relaxation, flower essences for mental health).
 People need to do things (CAM) rather than get things (drugs); it is far more empowering.
 But, for example, only 5 of 200+ CAM modalities are available on the NHS.

 Also of massive value, more than drugs, are things like disease prevention (clean water, good sanitation, vector control) and healthy architecture.
 Health is not merely the absence of physical disease, but includes physical, mental and social well-being (WHO).

 Does your society nurture health?

 Sanitation- This must be a priority for the world.
 In a huge way, it creates health, and reduces sexual assault and violence for women.
 If you live in a society where you have it, great!
 But urge your society and the world to ensure the same for half the world who lack proper sanitation.
 Build sewage systems, not walls!!Top of Page